rioscris/pokefinder/README.md

 - Redux
 - TypeScript

+### Prerequisites

+This web-app requires the `npm` package management system to be installed in order to run.
+Instructions on how to install it can be found here https://nodejs.org/es/download/!
 In order to run this web-app, clone this public repository on your localhost running the following line on the command line interface:

 ```bash